pmuzu/Resume/README.md

 # Resume
-#Link of my Resumer in any possible format from MacBook/shift:'https://github.com/pmuzu/Resume.git'
+#Link of my Resume in any possible format from MacBook/shift:'https://github.com/pmuzu/Resume.git'